grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/03 gRPC.md

 ## Overview

-[gRPC](https://grpc.io/) is a lightweight open-source RPC framework.
-It was originally developed by Google, with 1.0 being released in August 2016.
-Since then, it's gained a lot of attention as well as a wide adoption.
+[gRPC](https://grpc.io/) is a lightweight, open-source RPC framework.
+It was originally developed by Google, with version 1.0 released in August 2016.
+Since then, it's gained much attention and wide adoption.

-In comparison to JSON, which is transmitted as human-readable text, gRPC is binary, making it both faster to transmit and more compact.
-In the benchmarks we've seen between gRPC and JSON-based REST, gRPC has proved to be a lot faster than it's more traditional counterpart.
-The messages and services used for gRPC are described in `.proto` files, containing [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) (protobuf) definitions.
+Whereas JSON transmits as human-readable text, gRPC is binary.
+The binary format makes data transfer faster and more compact.
+In the benchmarks we've seen, gRPC has proved much faster than REST, gRPC's more traditional, JSON-based counterpart.
+The messages and services used for gRPC are described in `.proto` files, containing definitions for [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) (protobuf).

-Starting with k6 v0.29.0, we support unary gRPC requests via the [k6/net/grpc](/javascript-api/k6-net-grpc) built-in module.
-For further information, read more on [our tutorial about performance testing gRPC services](https://k6.io/blog/performance-testing-grpc-services/).
+k6 also supports unary gRPC requests to the [k6/net/grpc](/javascript-api/k6-net-grpc) built-in module.
+For further information, read [our tutorial about performance testing gRPC services](https://k6.io/blog/performance-testing-grpc-services/).